DosenbachGreene/processing_pipeline/README.md

-# Dosenbach Lab Processing Pipeline
+# Dosenbach Lab Preprocessing Pipeline

-This repo contains the Dosenbach Lab processing pipeline.
+This repo contains the Dosenbach Lab Preprocessing Pipeline.

 ## Dependencies

 This pipeline requires 4dfp, fsl, freesurfer, and connectome workbench.

-### Non-Docker Usage

-TODO: This install script probably breaks license agreements...
+> **__NOTE:__** This repo contains some licenses and install scripts for these dependencies.
+Because of this,
+> we may need to redo them to comply with the license agreements.
+For now, we are using the install scripts
+> in a private repo so we should be fine for now.

 To install the dependencies, you can use the `install_` scripts found in the `tools` folder of this repo.
+If you already have these dependencies installed, you can skip this step.

+> **__NOTE:__** At minimum, you may want to run the `install_4dfp.sh` script to install 4dfp, as it has some
+> modifications to make it compatible with more modern linux systems.

 There are dependencies for each of these tools that may need to be installed separately, and you may need to refer to the `Dockerfile` and/or the appropriate software's documentation for more details on how to install them.

+After installing each dependency. source the `tools/setenv.sh` script to setup the appropriate environment variables for each package.

+### 4dfp

+The 4dfp install script is located in `tools/install_4dfp.sh`.
+This script will download and compile 4dfp under `tools/pkg` and place the compiled binaries and scripts under `tools/bin`.

+> **__NOTE:__** The installer contains fixes for GCC >10 compatibility, if you are using an older version of GCC
+> you may need to comment out some flags in the `sed` commands of the install script (e.g. -fallow-invalid-boz,
+> -fallow-argument-mismatch) or 4dfp may fail to compile.
+TODO: Auto-detect GCC version to make this automatic.

+### FSL

+The fsl install script is located in `tools/install_fsl.sh`.
+This script will download and install fsl under `tools/pkg/fsl`.

+### FreeSurfer

+The freesurfer install script is located in `tools/install_freesurfer.sh`.
+This script will download and install freesurfer under `tools/pkg/freesurfer`.

+### Connectome Workbench

+The connectome workbench install script is located in `tools/install_workbench.sh`.
+This script will download and install connectome workbench under `tools/pkg/workbench`.

+### MATLAB Compiler Runtime

+The MATLAB compiler runtime install script is located in `tools/install_mcr.sh`.
+This script will download and install the MATLAB compiler runtime under `tools/pkg/mcr`.

 ### Docker Usage

-The docker image is available at TODO.
+TODO: This section is not yet complete.

 > **__NOTE:__** To reduce the docker image size, the fsl install on the docker image has been stripped of all
 > non-essential files and programs.

 ## Installation